The Treachery of Images in the Digital Sovereignty Debate: Reflections

 \begin{quote} ``\textit{International law is a decentralized legal order in a dual sense.
 In the first place, its rules are, as a matter of principle, binding only upon those states which have consented to them.
 In the second place, many of the rules that are binding by virtue of the consent given are so vague and ambiguous and so qualified by conditions and reservations as to allow the individual states a very great degree of freedom of action whenever they are called upon to comply with a rule of international law}.'' \citep[p.~244]{Morgenthau49} \end{quote}

 This quotation summarizes many points in our reflection.
 There is again the concept of consent.
 Not everyone consents, whether they are states or self-sove\-reign individuals and East India Companies.
 Then there are the leeway and ambiguity so typical to international arrangements, whether laws or norms.
 Particularly in the digital realm, the international arrangements are often a bizarre ``\textit{shadow theater}'' carefully constructed by those states who benefit from the \textit{status~quo}~\citep{Tikk18}, or want to benefit from it, or simply do not care.
 When stretched a little, the quotation can be read also as a statement about enforcing laws in the digital realm.
-If the word international is replaced with the word regional, the quotation could also describe some laws enacted in the EU.
+If the word international is replaced with the word regional, the quotation could also describe some laws enacted in the European Union.
+Despite rigorous legal safeguards and frameworks established in Europe, including the GDPR and associated laws, state surveillance has continued alongside commercial surveillance.
+While controlling the latter through the power granted by the EU's internal market is difficult but still possible, the former seems to be generally beyond the power of the EU and its institutions.
+Irrespective of several high-profile cases fought and won in the highest European courts, national security concerns have kept surveillance capabilities firmly on the table.
+A~good example would be data localization and its relation to data retention laws enacted---and systematically violated---throughout Europe (for the background see \citealt{Albrecht20}; \citealt{GrabowskaMoroz20}).
+Thus, to some extent, a miscomparison is present; the degree of freedom for states to comply with international law applies also to the EU and its member states.
 Not all laws are equal and not all laws are enforced with the same vigor; here we have the eternal lesson about law-making---laws that are not laws are mere norms.